ManuSquall/visualstudio-docs.fr-fr/docs/debugger/unable-to-connect-to-the-microsoft-visual-studio-remote-debugging-monitor.md

 1. Make sure that you enter a valid computer name and port number in the **Attach to Process** dialog box or in the project properties (To set properties, see [these steps](#server_incorrect)).
 The computer name must be the following format:

-    ```
-    computername:port
-    ```
+    `computername:port`

     > [!NOTE]
     > The port number must match the [port number of the remote debugger](../debugger/remote-debugger-port-assignments.md), which *must be running* on the target machine.

 2. If the computer name does not work, try the IP address and port number instead.

 3. Make sure that the version of the remote debugger running on the target machine matches your version of Visual Studio.
+To get the correct version of the remote debugger, see [Remote Debugging](../debugger/remote-debugging.md).

     > [!TIP]
     > If you are attaching to the process and you connect successfully but don't see the process you want, select the **Show processes from all users check box**.
 This will show processes if you are connected under a different user account.